What is a Conversion Funnel? (How to Optimize Your Funnel)

 At the same time, audit your checkout process for friction points like abandoned pages within a site funnel.
 Or, if they made it all the way to checkout, look for friction evidenced by cart abandonment.
 Every year trillions of dollars of ecommerce merchandise is left abandoned in shopping carts.
 Make sure you’re not confusing the customer or asking for too much information.
 All activity during this stage should be as efficient, seamless, and frictionless as possible to ensure a high conversion rate.

-Increasing customer retention rates by 5% can increase profits up to 95%
+Increasing customer retention by 5% boosts profits by 95%Bain

 It can cost 5X more to attract a new customer than to market to and retain an existing one.
 Customer retention can have a surprisingly large impact on the bottom line.
 Increasing your customer retention rate by merely 5% can increase profits by 25% to 95%.